aaaaalexander/MS_SQL_MCP_Server/README.md

-# SQL MCP Server
+# Microsoft SQL MCP Server

-SQL MCP Server is a tool that enables large language models (LLMs) to interact with SQL Server databases through a standardized API.
-It provides a structured way for AI systems to query, analyze, and explore database structures using natural language.
+A robust SQL Server interface using the Model Context Protocol (MCP) standard, providing AI assistants with a controlled way to interact with SQL databases.
+This project offers tools for schema exploration, query execution, and data analysis, with safety mechanisms to prevent harmful operations.

 ## 🚀 Claude Desktop Integration (Primary Use Case)